ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 | 5. origin (optional) | No corresponding field, provides an additional description |
 | 6.1. xtz-meta.data-type (optional) | 3. data-type |

-`crypto-sign-request` UR type provides the exact same information as `xtz-sign-request` and has even the advantage to provide an additional optional field with a text describing the origin (e.g. the wallet name).
+`sign-request` UR type provides the exact same information as `xtz-sign-request` and has even the advantage to provide an additional optional field with a text describing the origin (e.g. the wallet name).

 - **Tezos signature**